 Growing in Arizona

-Although Arizona is working toward having unique medical marijuana laws, they are offering reciprocity with neighboring states.
+For years, Arizona straddled the fence between fully recreational and strict medical laws.
+Now they’ve clearly joined the side of their Western neighbors.
+While the state finalizes this new law, they still offer reciprocity with neighboring states.
 If you are a registered patient in another state, you are allowed to possess up to two and one-half ounces of marijuana.

 October 4 2016

 Arizona’s passage of prop.
 207 legalizes adult-use marijuana.

 Wherever you are in the world, there’s a good chance you’ll meet someone who loves marijuana.
 Jamaicans have a rich weed culture and you’ll learn more about it when you download my ebook, Ganja Livity!

 View other states